buqhek/power_outages_analysis/README.md

 **- Total Sales:** Total electricity consumption in the U.S. state (megawatt-hour).

 **- Total Customers:** Annual number of total customers served in the U.S. state.

 **- Anomaly Level:** This represents the oceanic El Niño/La Niña (ONI) index referring to the cold and warm episodes by season - essentially indicators for the environmental climate.

 #### <u>Categorical Columns:</u>

-**- US State:** The state in which the outage occurs in.
+**- US State:** The state in which the outage occurs.

 **- Nerc Region:** Regions in North America created by "The North American Electric Reliability Corporation" that were involved in the outage event.